Tom0126/CEPCEventDisplay/README.md

 		source conda_setup.sh

 Two running PyShow methods are provided here.
+Be careful, it was specified to display calibrated root file.

 	1. If you can open a gui window in your terminal, it is highly recomened using PyShow in this way.